Lake Superior

-Lake Superior is the largest freshwater lake in the world by surface area and the third-largest by volume, holding 10% of the world's surface fresh water.
-Located in central North America, it is the northernmost and westernmost of the Great Lakes of North America, straddling the Canada–United States border with the Canadian province of Ontario to the north and east and the U.S. states of Minnesota to the west and Wisconsin and Michigan to the south.
+Lake Superior is a lake in central North America.
+The northernmost, westernmost, and highest of the Great Lakes, Lake Superior straddles the Canada–United States border with the Canadian province of Ontario to the north and east and the U.S. states of Minnesota to the west and Michigan and Wisconsin to the south.
+It is the largest freshwater lake in the world by surface area and the third-largest freshwater lake by volume.
 It drains into Lake Huron via St. Marys River, then through the lower Great Lakes to the St. Lawrence River and ultimately the Atlantic Ocean.

 Name

 The Ojibwe name for the lake is gichi-gami (in syllabics: ᑭᒋᑲᒥ, pronounced gitchi-gami or kitchi-gami in different dialects), meaning "great sea".
-Henry Wadsworth Longfellow wrote this name as "Gitche Gumee" in the poem The Song of Hiawatha, as did Gordon Lightfoot in his song "The Wreck of the Edmund Fitzgerald".
+Henry Wadsworth Longfellow wrote this name as "Gitche Gumee" in the poem The Song of Hiawatha, as did Gordon Lightfoot in his song "The Wreck of the Edmund Fitzgerald.

 According to other sources, the full Ojibwe name is ᐅᒋᑉᐧᐁ ᑭᒋᑲᒥ Ojibwe Gichigami ("Ojibwe's Great Sea") or ᐊᓂᐦᔑᓈᐯ ᑭᒋᑲᒥ Anishinaabe Gichigami ("Anishinaabe's Great Sea").
 The 1878 dictionary by Father Frederic Baraga, the first one written for the Ojibway language, gives the Ojibwe name as Otchipwe-kitchi-gami (a transliteration of Ojibwe Gichigami).

-In the 17th century, the first French explorers approached the great inland sea by way of the Ottawa River and Lake Huron; they referred to their discovery as le lac supérieur (the upper lake, i.e., above Lake Huron).
+In the 17th century, the first French explorers approached the great inland sea by way of the Ottawa River and Lake Huron; they referred to their discovery as le lac supérieur (the upper lake, i.e., above Lake Huron in elevation).
 Some 17th-century Jesuit missionaries referred to it as Lac Tracy (for Alexandre de Prouville de Tracy).
-After taking control of the region from the French in the 1760s following their defeat in the French and Indian War, the British anglicized the lake's name to Superior, "on account of its being superior in magnitude to any of the lakes on that vast continent".
+After taking control of the region from the French in the 1760s, following their defeat in the French and Indian War, the British anglicized the lake's name to Superior, "on account of its being superior in magnitude to any of the lakes on that vast continent".

 Hydrography

 Lake Superior empties into Lake Huron via the St. Marys River and the Soo Locks (Sault Ste.
 Marie locks).
-Lake Superior is the largest freshwater lake in the world in area and the third largest in volume, behind Lake Baikal in Siberia and Lake Tanganyika in East Africa.
+Lake Superior is the largest freshwater lake in the world by area and the third largest in volume, behind Lake Baikal in Siberia and Lake Tanganyika in East Africa.
 The Caspian Sea, while larger than Lake Superior in both surface area and volume, is brackish.

 Lake Superior has a surface area of 31700 sqmi, which is approximately the size of South Carolina or Austria.
 It has a maximum length of 350 smi and maximum breadth of 160 smi.
 Its average depth is 80.5 fathom with a maximum depth of 222.17 fathom.
-Lake Superior contains 2,900 cubic miles (12,100 km³) of water.
+Lake Superior contains 2,900 cubic miles (12,100 km3) of water.
 There is enough water in Lake Superior to cover the entire land mass of North and South America to a depth of 30 cm.
 The shoreline of the lake stretches 2726 mi (including islands).
-The lake boasts a very small catchment to surface area ratio of 1.55, which indicates minimal terrestrial influence.
+The lake boasts a very small ratio (1.55) of catchment area to surface area, which indicates minimal terrestrial influence.